ortizjs/ortizjs/README.md

 <img align="right" style="margin-left: 10px" alt="GIF" src="https://github.com/ortizjs/ortizjs/blob/main/currently-working.gif?raw=true" width="410" height="320"/>

-I am an Ex-Meta Software Engineer currently looking for new and exciting opportunities.
+I am an Ex-Meta Software Engineer currently open to exploring new and exciting opportunities.
 I have experience developing full-stack web applications using technologies such as Ruby on Rails, Node.js, Hack, React, Express, PostgreSQL, MongoDB, GraphQL, TypeScript, Python, HTML5, and CSS3.
 I have worked at both, start-up and large company levels, and know what it is like being part of a large team with a lot of moving pieces and being part of a small close-knit team where everyone is expected to wear many hats.
 &nbsp;

-- 🔭 I’m currently open, actively applying and interviewing for new opportunities
+- 🔭 I’m currently open to exploring new opportunities
 - 👯 I’m looking to collaborate on full stack web applications (large or small compaies)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jonnatan-ortiz/)
 || [Email](mailto:jonnatano94@gmail.com?subject=[GitHub]%20Source%20Han%20Sans)